 Once established, Black churches spread rapidly throughout the South; the Baptist churches led in this proliferation.
 The 1800s ushered in many millstones built on the Black Church's foundation.
 To mention just a few, 1808 celebrated the founding of the Abyssinian Baptist Church in New York City.
 Black Americans and a group of Ethiopian merchants were unwilling to accept racially segregated seating at the First Baptist Church of New York City.
 They forever withdrew their membership and established themselves in a building on Anthony Street (later Worth Street) called the Abyssinian Baptist Church.
 The name was inspired by the nation from which the merchants of Ethiopia had come, Abyssinia.

 Other new churches also emerged because of the missionary activities of Black ministers.
 The Reverend Alexander Bettis, a former South Carolina slave, organized more than forty Baptist churches between 1865 and his death in 1895.
+Also, in 1881, Canada stretched the church's funds, setting into motion a union between the AMEC and the British Methodist Episcopal Church (BMEC), ratified at a BMEC convention held at Hamilton in June 1881.

 After the prayer, the congregation typically showed their devotion through song.
 Even if a formal choir existed, all the congregation members would be expected to participate.
-Occasionally an individual member outside the choir would stand up and lead the house in song.
+Occasionally, an individual member outside the choir would stand up and lead the house in song.
 By the turn of the century, most southern Black church choirs had assumed the responsibility for presenting the hymns, but the "call and response" tradition continues today.

 The third element in a classic Black service was the minister's sermon.
 Building on the long tradition of slave preachers and "exhorters," many ministers employed all the drama and poetry at their command, injecting vivid imagery and analogy into their biblical accounts, conveying an understanding of the rewards of righteousness and the wages of sin.
 Not every minister was capable of eliciting such a response.
 But those ministers who did avoid "emotion without substance" and stirred their congregations to strive for a more profound faith and more righteous way of living in a world of adversity provided spiritual guidance for a people whose faith and capacity for forgiveness were tested daily.
 For these people, the Black church was truly "a rock in a weary land."

 Nineteenth-century Black churches ministered to the soul's needs and served various secular functions, which placed them squarely in the center of Black social life.
 Church buildings doubled as community meeting centers and schools until permanent structures could be built, and during Reconstruction, they served as political halls.
-The black church provided visitors with shelter, temporary community theaters, and concert halls where religious and secular plays and programs were presented.
+The Black church provided visitors shelter, temporary community theaters, and concert halls where religious and secular plays and programs were presented.

 In a blurring of spiritual and social functions, church members provided care for the sick or incapacitated and financial assistance to students bound for college.
-They also sponsored virtually all the fraternal lodges that emerged in the nineteenth-century South.
+They also sponsored virtually all the fraternal lodges in the nineteenth-century South.
 As racially motivated violence and terrorism ran rampant nationwide, Black churches were staunch in their resistance.

 The African Methodist Episcopal (AME) Church emerged as the second-largest post-American Civil War Black denomination.
-Because of its independence, the AME Church had always been suspected in the Antebellum South, having been forced out of South Carolina following the Denmark Vesey conspiracy of 1822.
+Because of its independence, the AME Church had always been suspected in the Antebellum South, forced out of South Carolina following the Denmark Vesey conspiracy of 1822.
 Bishop Daniel Payne reorganized the church in South Carolina in 1865 and grew to forty-four thousand members by 1877.
 Similar growth in other southern states gave the AME Church, by 1880, national membership of four hundred thousand followers for the first time concentrated in the South.

 Other denominations completed the spectrum of Black church organization in the South.
 The Colored Methodist Episcopal (now Christian Methodist Episcopal) Church grew from the Black parishioners who withdrew in 1866 from the predominantly white Methodist Episcopal Church, and the African Methodist Episcopal Zion Church each claimed two hundred thousand members by 1880.

 In 1895, more than 2000 clergy attended a meeting in Atlanta, Georgia.
-The three largest conventions of the day: the Baptist Foreign Missionary Convention, the American National Baptist Convention, and the National Baptist Educational Convention, merged to form the National Baptist Convention of the United States of America.
+The three largest conventions of the day, the Baptist Foreign Missionary Convention, the American National Baptist Convention, and the National Baptist Educational Convention, merged to form the National Baptist Convention of the United States of America.
 This brought both northern and southern Black Baptist churches together.
 Among the delegates was Rev. A.D.
 Williams, pastor of the Ebenezer Baptist Church and grandfather of the Rev. Martin Luther King, Jr.

 However, the more involved Black Churches became in sparring against the racial intolerance and violence targeted against them, the more the churches and their members were punished.
 Within the church, the Presbyterians and Episcopalians also saw the division of their memberships into white and Black denominations, with each of the two Black churches having some one hundred thousand members by 1900.